 A couple years later, their youngest child Echo (12 at the time, they/them) came out through a letter, letting their parents know they were a lesbian and hoped their parents could still love them.
 Terri showed the letter to Dan, who called Echo in.
 Both Terri and Dan thanked Echo for sharing that information.
 Since, Echo has told them they’re nonbinary, gender fluid and wanted a name change, though they don’t bristle when often still referred to by their name at birth, Evie.
 Sonia has also since come out as bisexual.

 Dan and Terri are long time owners of Pratt’s Pet Stores, owning several shops in their area.
 Dan also spent many years teaching early morning seminary.
 At the time, he was already undergoing a faith expansion journey, and as he’d read the assigned lessons, he often felt like a school teacher with a pen, mentally drawing red lines that he felt were too fear-based or not as loving as they should be for his young class.
 “There wasn’t the Jesus in it I’d hope for.”
-He adopted a class motto, “Haters gonna hate, but we aren’t haters.”
+He adopted a class motto, “Haters gonna hate, but we ain't haters.”
 While he hadn’t yet become aware of his call as a father of LGBTQ+ kids, he was already struggling with a lesson on the Family Proclamation, one he was later glad he had softened, as a girl from his class later came out.
-Along with her family, she now attends the ally group, Love Without Asterisks, that Terri and Dan started in their area.
+Along with her family, she has attended the ally group, Love Without Asterisks, that Terri and Dan started with two other couples in their area.

 This group formed after a particularly painful fifth Sunday school lesson on LGBTQ+ in their ward that seemed to focus more on maintaining the comfort of the general membership rather than the inclusion of the LGBTQ+ community.
 A local career seminary teacher, Clare Dalton, was invited in to be the special guest speaker but only was given a few minutes to speak about being a gay woman before the rest of the class shifted tones.
 It became so hurtful that Terri and her youngest child left early, but they had invited Clare to join them at their home afterward for lunch.
 Comforting them, Clare said, “Let’s have our own meeting.”
 Clare returned the next month to join the Pratts and a few close friends, and that began their monthly ally nights, which the Pratts say have been “such a blessing.”

-The Pratts have had to carve out safe spaces in their town, where they are surrounded by many extended family members, some of whom have been less than affirming, and maintain boundaries.
+The Pratts have had to carve out safe spaces for their children, and maintain boundaries.
 They have prioritized their spiritual focus on teachings that allow people to truly love and care for others.
 Terri says, “It’s beautiful to build a place where you can be whoever you are, wherever you are, and share that with others.
 It’s different than Sunday School, where you have to edit yourself to fit in.
 Our ally nights are a beautiful example of Zion, of expanding the tent to see how we can all fit.
 And it’s positive for our children to see that they can keep spirituality and God in their life, no matter what their relationship to the church might be.
 They’re each on individual journeys with that.”

 Dan says, “In our home, I feel so much more love and acceptance for all my children as I redefine what’s an expectation versus acceptance.
 I’m always in awe when we get together now about how awesome it is as a father to not have to feel, ‘Are they on the right track?’ – always worried about how to fit in the box, and make corrections, but rather to let go of a lot of that and find out who they are and what they’re interested in or what makes them tick.
 I can see how glorious each of them are as they go through their journeys.
 And when they do ask questions about life, it’s all so authentically real in the way it happens.”
 Terri agrees that where they are now is so different than a decade ago in their relationships with their kids.
 She says, “They know we love and respect their journey as their own, and it doesn’t have to look like ours.”
 She explains that a lot of her children have been through hard things, “which may be seen as ‘hard choices,’ but they know they’re allowed to make mistakes and learn from them.”